shlomDev/MovieDbSample/README.md

-This sample project shows how to pull data from themoviedb.org api and demonstrate it to the user.
+This sample project shows how to pull data from themoviedb.org api and demonstrate the data to the user.
 The project uses the most recent Android architecture components(viewmodel, repository, dagger and mvvm design)